 Field-hunting tip

-Look in polar ice sheets, glaciers, permafrost country — that is the host setting where ice typically forms.
+Look in polar ice sheets, glaciers, permafrost country, the host setting where ice typically forms.
 If you start seeing air, impurities, sediment in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.

 Common questions